l-ashish-gupta-l/Landing-page-gsap/README.md

 # Usage
 1)Customize the content in the index.html file to match your landing page's message.
-2)Adjust animations in the script.js file using GSAP's powerful animation functions.
+2)Adjust animations in the script.js file using GSAP's powerful animation fun.

+## Installation
+-- install font ( ttf file given in repo)
+-- clone and direct run